-The holidays are supposed to be a time of giving.
-But when you’re struggling with depression, lack of self-worth, exhaustion and feelings of sadness or hopelessness might leave you feeling like you’re not deserving of gifts.
+Many holidays are supposed to be a time of giving.
+But when you’re struggling with depression, lack of self-worth, exhaustion, and feelings of sadness or hopelessness might leave you feeling like you’re not deserving of gifts.
 But the fact is, you deserve to be celebrated — and don’t let depression convince you otherwise.

-That’s why we asked people in our Mighty mental health community who live with depression to share with us gifts they’d love to receive for the holidays.
+To give you some other ideas, we asked people in our Mighty mental health community who live with depression to share with us gifts they’d love to receive.
 So if you or someone you know is struggling with depression, this could be the perfect time to help shine a little light and joy on someone else’s darkness.

 Here is what they had to say: